confluentinc/ksql/design-proposals/klip-56-schema-id-in-create-statements.md

 * By using the schema IDs, the user can enforce conventions like field name casing, for example to ensure ksqlDB doesn't uppercase the field names which may create incompatibility between schemas later.

 ## What is in scope
-* Fix always uppercase field names in schema conversions between _schema registry_ schemas and ksqlDB schemas.
+* Fix _ksqlDB_ to not always uppercase field names in schema conversions between _schema registry_ schemas and ksqlDB schemas.
 * Add support of `key_schema_id` and `value_schema_id` in `C*AS` statements with proper validations.
 * Add proper validation for `key_schema_id` and `value_schema_id` in `CS/CT` statements.
-* Provide compatibility checks of schemas from schema id and schemes from table elements in `CREATE * WITH` or select projection in `C*AS`.
+* Provide compatibility checks of schemas from schema id and schemes from table elements in `CS/CT` or select projection in `C*AS`.

 ## What is not in scope
-* Schema creation in existing subjects in _schema registry_ will always succeed without compatibility check in _schema registry_.
-Compatibility check is only done during `INSERT` time which could result in always failed insertion.
-This fix is not covered in this KLIP.
+* Anything except what is in scope :)

 ## Public APIS
 ### Schema ids in `C*AS`